colleeflower22/OER-The_Collective/syllabus.md

     **Goal:** Understand the advantages of OER in higher education.

 3. Finding and Evaluating Open Education Resources
     **Goal:** Analyze and evaluate OER  material with the goal of synthesizing material into a class.

 4. Using Open Education Resources in Your Class
-    Case Study 1: Keywords
+    Case Study 1: Keywords and beyond Keywords

     Case Study 2: A Quick Guide to Finding Books and Articles
     **Goal:** Synthesize OER material into a class.

-5. Creating and Hosting Your Own Open Education Resources
-Goal: Creating OER content and evaluating potential OER platforms.
+5. Creating and Hosting Your Own Open Education Resources **Goal:** Creating OER content and evaluating potential OER platforms.

 Conclusion